flounders/squad_tutorials/posts/2021-12-01-first_steps.md

 - Play as rifleman until you have the basics down.
 - Listen as much as you can.
 - Experiment with the other kits and vehicles offline in Jensen's Range.
+- Live life as long as you can.

 # Proximity